Spark Change – Volunteer with FLY

 Mentors must be 21 years of age or older, and willing to meet one-on-one weekly with youth.
 Also, because building trust and sparking change takes time and consistency, mentors must be willing to make a 12-month commitment.
 For more information about becoming a volunteer mentor, you can read our FLY CAFA Mentor Job Description and contact the following:

-Teach Legal Education – Santa Clara, San Mateo, or Alameda County
+Teach Law-Related Education – Santa Clara, San Mateo, or Alameda County

-In the FLY Law Program, our staff and highly trained volunteers teach a fun, interactive 12-week course using our nationally recognized legal education curriculum, which covers relevant topics such as police encounters, accomplice liability, three strikes, theft, vandalism, drugs, gangs, and police arrests.
-The law curriculum is interesting and engaging to the youth, and is an excellent vehicle for us to teach critical life skills like anger management, problem solving, conflict resolution, and resisting negative peer pressure.
+In the FLY Law Program, our staff and highly trained volunteers teach a fun, interactive 8- to 12-week course using our nationally recognized law-related education curriculum.
+The curriculum covers relevant topics such as police encounters, accomplice liability, three strikes, theft, vandalism, drugs, gangs, and police arrests.
+The curriculum is interesting and engaging to the youth, and is an excellent vehicle for us to teach critical life skills like anger management, problem solving, conflict resolution, and resisting negative peer pressure.
 Read more about the program here.

-Teams of two to four facilitators teach FLY’s this course in schools, community centers, and juvenile facilities in Santa Clara, San Mateo, and Alameda Counties.
-Classes meet once a week for approximately 12 weeks.
-Facilitators must be 21 years of age and commit to weekend training and teaching the full 12-week course.
+Teams of two to four facilitators teach FLY’s course in high schools, middle schools, community centers, and juvenile facilities in Santa Clara, San Mateo, and Alameda Counties.
+Classes meet once a week for approximately 12 weeks for high school-age youth and 8 to 12 weeks for middle school.
+Facilitators must be 21 years of age and commit to weekend training and teaching the full course.
 No prior legal education or experience is necessary — FLY provides a well-developed curriculum and training.
 For more information about becoming a volunteer law facilitator, you can read our FLY Law Volunteer Job Description and contact the following: